gowon-bot/gowon/README.md

   - `artistplays`, shows how many plays you have of an artist
   - `albumplays`, shows how many plays you have of an album
   - `trackplays`, shows how many plays you have of a track
+  - `globalartistplays`, shows how many plays Last.fm has of an artist
+  - `globalalbumplays`, shows how many plays Last.fm has of an album
+  - `globaltrackplays`, shows how many plays Last.fm has of a track
 - Playsover
   - `artistplaysover`, shows how many plays over a given number you have of an artist
   - `albumplaysover`, shows how many plays over a given number you have of an album
   - `trackplaysover`, shows how many plays over a given number you have of a track
+  - `artistplaysequal`, shows how many plays equal to a given number you have of an artist
+  - `albumplaysequal`, shows how many plays equal to a given number you have of an album
+  - `trackplaysequal`, shows how many plays equal to a given number you have of a track
 - Rank
   - `artistrank`, shows what rank an artist is in your top artists
   - `albumrank`, shows what rank an album is in your top albums